seo myths debunked

 Myth 9: Video Content Doesn’t Influence SEO

-If you’re not considering video content in your SEO strategy, you’re missing out.
+If you’re not including video content in your SEO strategy, you’re missing out.
 Video is becoming increasingly important in search rankings, particularly on Google, which often displays video results prominently.

 Video content can drive significant traffic to your site, increase engagement, and improve dwell time—all factors that contribute to better SEO.
-To optimize your video content, ensure it’s hosted on a platform like YouTube, include relevant keywords in the title and description, and use engaging thumbnails.
+To get the most out of your video content, I always ensure it’s hosted on a platform like YouTube, include relevant keywords in the title and description, and use engaging thumbnails.
 Additionally, transcripts and captions can enhance accessibility and SEO.

 Myth 10: Duplicate Content Will Tank Your SEO